 A Suffolk Superior Court judge granted his motion Nov.
 15. On Nov.
 29, a sheriff officially seized the restaurant's liquor license, meaning it can't be sold without court permission.
 Last week, the landlord seized the physical location.

-In a separate case in Suffolk Superior Court, a judge agreed last month to let the Rouse Companies, which now manage Faneuil Hall, attach close to $2 million in English's assets to try to recoup the nearly $1 million in rent he failed to pay for Kingfish Hall.
+In a separate case in Suffolk Superior Court, a judge agreed last month to let the Rouse Companies attach close to $2 million in English's assets to try to recoup the nearly $1 million in rent he failed to pay for Kingfish Hall.
 These assets include his ownership of two holding companies and, as at Olives, the restaurant's liquor license.

 Rouse filed its request for asset attachment on June 7 - a little more than a month after English's CFO, Ron Chorney, and his attorney, Dennis Quilty, appeared before the Boston Licensing Board to successfully ask for more time to sell the license to help pay off Rouse.